-Variant for the intermediate level: This variant is recommended for intermediate classes that deal with angles and trigonometric functions at the time of CAMMP day.
-The module serves as a supplement to the lessons.
+Variant for the intermediate level: This variant is recommended for classes that deal with angles and the trigonometric functions at the time of the CAMMP day.
+Thus the module serves as a supplement to the lessons.
 However, the module can also be carried out without the treatment of the trigonometric functions.

-Contents: Geometry, trigonometry, angle relations in triangles
+Contents: Geometry, trigonometry, angular relationships in a triangle

-Previous knowledge: Angle pairs
+Previous knowledge: pairs of angles

-Participants: Mathematics courses in or above eighth grade
+Participants: Mathematics courses from the 8th grade

 Registration: Appointments can be arranged individually by e-mail.